welshea/git_commit_timestamps/README.md

 'git ls-tree HEAD "filename"' is then used to check to see if a file already exists in the current HEAD of the repository.
-If the file exists, then `git log -1 --pretty="format:%ct" "filename"' is used to retrieve the last commit date of the file.
+If the file exists, then `git log -1 --pretty="format:%at" "filename"' is used to retrieve the last author/commit dates of the file.
 If the local timestamp is older than the repository timestamp, the commit proceeds using normal default commit date behavior (we don't want new changes to the file being dated before the prior versions).

-The commit message is generated from a combination of the (optional) user- provided message, the operation to be performed (taken from its 'git status' line), and the timestamp to be recorded (if commit dates are altered in the future, we'll still have a record of the intended timestamp).
+The commit message is generated from a combination of the (optional) user- provided message, the operation to be performed (taken from its 'git status' line), and the timestamp to be recorded (if author/commit dates are altered in the future, we'll still have a record of the intended timestamp).
 Semicolons are inserted between the user message, operation message, and timestamp message, to improve readability in the project web interface.
 To preserve new line formatting, the message is piped to git using:
-'echo -e -n "message to commit" | git commit -F - "file to commit"'.
+'echo -e -n 'message to commit' | git commit -F - "file to commit"'.

 Generally, the timestamp message will simply be the timestamp of the local file.
-If the commit date was NOT back-dated (the local timestamp was older than the current version in the repository),wthen the timestamp message will be the then-current local time, with " (local)" appended to indicate that the then-current local time was used instead of the local timestamp.
-If a file is deleted, the timestamp is given as "[file deleted]", and if, for some reason the local timestamp cannot be determined, the timestamp message is "[timestamp missing]" (the commit is not back-dated, since we cannot know when to back-date it to).
+If the author/commit dates were NOT back-dated (the local timestamp was older than the current version in the repository), then the timestamp message will be the then-current local time, with " (local)" appended to indicate that the then-current local time was used instead of the local timestamp.
+If a file is deleted, the timestamp is given as "[file deleted]", and if, for some reason, the local timestamp cannot be determined, the timestamp message is "[timestamp missing]" (the commit is not back-dated, since we cannot know when to back-date it to).